-- a) A steady decline of about 4% per decade in the total volume of ozone in Earth's stratosphere (the ozone layer), and - b) A much larger springtime decrease in stratospheric ozone over Earth's polar regions.
-This phenomenon is referred to as the ozone hole [9].
+- A steady decline of about 4% per decade in the total volume of ozone in Earth's stratosphere (the ozone layer), and - b) A much larger springtime decrease in stratospheric ozone over Earth's polar regions.
+This phenomenon is referred to as the ozone hole.[5]

-Effects of Ozone Depletion:
+Effects of Ozone Depletion, and how the world remedied it:

-- The stratosphere of the earth (which extends to about 50km above the earth's surface) protects the atmosphere from damaging ultraviolet (UV) light.
-Small amounts of UV radiation are healthy for the human being, especially in the production of Vitamin D, however over-exposure may result in detrimental health effects to the immune system, skin and eyes, and widespread cancer. - Ozone depletion also results in damage to plants and reduction of plankton populations in the ocean's photic zone. - Observed and projected decreases in ozone have generated worldwide concern leading to adoption of the Montreal Protocol [10] that bans the production of CFCs, halons, and other ozone-depleting chemicals such as carbon tetrachloride and trichloroethane.
+The stratosphere of the earth (which extends to about 50km above the earth's surface) protects the atmosphere from damaging ultraviolet (UV) light.
+Small amounts of UV radiation are healthy for the human being, especially in the production of Vitamin D, however over-exposure may result in detrimental health effects to the immune system, skin and eyes, and widespread cancer.
+Ozone depletion also results in damage to plants and reduction of plankton populations in the ocean's photic zone.
+Observed and projected decreases in ozone generated worldwide concern leading to adoption of the Montreal Protocol [6] that banned the production of CFCs, halons, and other ozone-depleting chemicals such as carbon tetrachloride and trichloroethane.
+Forty-three countries signed on in 1987, agreeing to phase out ozone-depleting substances from 1989 onwards.
+By the turn of the millennium, 174 parties had signed on.
+The phase-out that followed was rapid.
+Within a decade the levels had fallen by almost 80% (far beyond the initial target of the Montreal Protocol of a 50% reduction).
+As of today, the use of ozone-depleting substances has fallen by 99.7% compared to 1986.
+[7]